 - FY 2013 was from October 1 2012 through September 30 2013.

 - FY 2014 is from October 1 2013 through September 30 2014.

 - FY 2015 is from October 1 2014 through September 30 2015.

 The Federal fiscal year gives elected Congressmen, who begin office in January, time to participate in the budget process for the next fiscal year.
-After they start office, the President submits the budget for that next year by the first Monday in February.
-Congress, including the newly elected officials, has until September 30 of that calendar year to approve the budget.
-If it doesn't, then some non-essential government agencies may start to shut down.
-Usually Congress will enact temporary measures to keep the government running until they work out their disagreements about the budget.
+The President kicks off the process when he submits the budget for the next year by the first Monday in February.
+Congress, including the newly elected officials, have until September 30 submit their own budgets and negotiate final budget to submit back to the President.
+If Congress doesn't meet the deadline, then some non-essential government agencies may start to shut down.
+Usually Congress will enact a Continuing Resolution to keep the government running until they work out their disagreements about the budget.